How iron deficiency affects the body

 Photo by Sharon McCutcheon on Unsplash

-Iron deficiency can cause your skin to be pale (also called pallor), including the inner part of the lower eyelids.
+Low iron levels can cause pale skin (also called pallor), including the inner part of the lower eyelids.

 Because hemoglobin in red blood cells gives blood its reddish color, reduced hemoglobin as a result of iron deficiency will make the color less reddish, which is why the skin looks paler.